 Olive cultivation in the production area of Chianti Classico PDO extra virgin olive oil dates back over a thousand years, and has been documented since the middle of the VII century B.C.
 Olive cultivation expanded during the Middle Ages, with the planting of trees throughout Tuscany, in particular on the land between Florence and Siena.
 An edict issued in 1716 by the Grand Duke of Tuscany, gave official recognition to the specific qualities of the olive trees grown in the Chianti Classico area.

 Extra virgin olive oil is highly perishable and must be stored correctly in order to maintain its organoleptic characteristics.
-It should therefore be kept in a cool, dark place at a temperature between 14 and 18°C, away from heat sources and other foods that release odours.
-It should be consumed within four to six months of pressing to fully appreciate its qualities.
-Chianti Classico PDO extra virgin olive oil is particularly suitable for adding flavour to soups, grilled meats and vegetables.
+It should therefore be kept in a cool, dark place at a temperature between 14 and 18°C, away from heat sources and other foods that release strong odours.
+It can be consumed for as long as two years after pressing, as it maintains its characteristic aromas and flavours for a long time.
+Chianti Classico PDO extra virgin olive oil is particularly suitable for using raw to flavour soups, grilled meats and vegetables.
 It is also excellent for using with typical Tuscan dishes, such as ribollita (white bean soup) and panzanella (salad with bread).